June 19th, 2019

 Patty’s Competenz Training Advisor Alan Smith met the young apprentice partway through his training.

 “I could tell straight away that Patty was highly organised and focused on completing his training.
-At Faceton, the apprentices do an extra 125 credits above and beyond a normal Fitting and Machining training plan.
+At Facteon, the apprentices do an extra 125 credits above and beyond a normal Fitting and Machining training plan.
 This makes them highly trained and well-rounded in all aspects of engineering,” says Alan.

 “I work with four apprentices there at the moment – the company, and Manufacturing Manager Phil Webb, are very supportive.
 To complete an apprenticeship the apprentice, the company and the training advisor all have their part to play to make it successful.”